 *

-if this print service supports
+* @return true if this print service supports

 * specifying a doc-level or

-* job-level attribute in category
+* job-level attribute in category in a Print

-* Request; false
+* Request; false if it doesn't.

 *